The Artist’s Dream

 A “Labour of love” refers to work or effort undertaken not for financial gain or obligation, but out of passion, enjoyment, or a deep personal commitment.

 At their core, an artist’s dream is wanting their work to be seen, consumed or appreciated in any way by as many as possible.
 They want to make the most impact, even inspire.
-Some want to change things, break the rules, redefine them, be disruptive; become legends.
+Some want to change things, break the rules, redefine them, be disruptive, and become legends.

 However, at times, there are bad apples or bad actors who, when they’ve found a source of funding, can misuse, abuse or not utilise this opportunity to the full extent.
 Some have talent but lack management skills.
 Some aren’t true artists and succumb to the allure of a large sum of money, which leaves many to doubt artists’ potential.

-It’s usually why artists are typically portrayed as wild cards, unreliable, or polarizing in narratives.
-In some circles or situations being referred to as an artist can be a negative thing.
+It’s usually why artists are typically portrayed as wild cards, unreliable, or polarising in narratives.
+In some circles or situations, being referred to as an artist can be a negative thing.

 An Artist’s Vision